iterative/dvc.org/content/blog/2021-02-12-february-21-dvc-heartbeat.md

 title: February '21 Heartbeat
 date: 2021-02-12
 description: |
-  Monthly updates are here! read all about our growing team, our CEO's interview on The New Stack, integration with spaCy and more!
+  Monthly updates are here!
+Read all about our growing team, our CEO's interview on The New Stack, integration with spaCy and more!
 descriptionLong: |
-  Monthly updates are here! read all about our growing team, our CEO's interview on The New Stack, integration with spaCy and more!
+  Monthly updates are here!
+Read all about our growing team, our CEO's interview on The New Stack, integration with spaCy and more!
 picture: 2021-02-11/feb21cover.png
 author: jeny_defigueiredo